An Efficient Heuristic for Betweenness-Ordering: Preliminary

 \section{Preliminary}

-In this section, we introduce some basic terms related to the betweenness centrality which have been used throughout the paper.
-We also discuss the previous concepts that motivated our sampling technique.
+In this section, we introduce some basic terms related to the betweenness centrality which has been used throughout the paper.
+We also discuss a recent concept that gives motivation for our sampling technique.